DarkenCreature/Titan.RenderProcessor/README.md

 ### Provided attributes

-The Titan RenderingProcessor provides the following html-attributes:
+The Titan RenderingProcessor provides the following simple html-attributes:

 - bind-text: binds a value as innertext
-- bind-class: binds a classname
+- bind-class: binds a value as classname
 - bind-style: binds a value to the style attribute
 - bind-raw: binds a (html)-string as innerhtml
-- bind-click: binds a click-handler to the html element
-- args: provides the definition of arguments assigned to a click event

 Each attribute can simply handle a property of the context-object or a complex scripting argument.
 For simply assigning a property of the context-object you can use the attribute as follows: